-We are grateful to our universities for their support and all other individuals and institutions who contributed to the realization of this project.
+We are grateful to all individuals and institutions who contributed to the realization of this project.

-In particular, Emir Ahmethodžić MA, managed to do tremendous work in searching, finding, and categorizing data from the judgements.
+In particular, Emir Ahmethodžić and Kaltrina Kodraliu, managed to do tremendous work in searching, finding, and categorizing data from the judgements.

 This on-line database was publicly launched on 26th November 2021.
-The works for the initial construction and the public launch of the database, as well as its maintenance until March 2022, were funded by the Grants-in-Aid for Scientific Research provided by the Japan Society for the Promotion of Science (Project Number: 18KK0350, Principal Investigator: Keiichi Kubo) and the University "VITEZ".
-The works for the further data collection since April 2022 and the maintenance of the database are managed by Goran Šimić, supported by the University "VITEZ".
+The works for the initial construction and the public launch of the database, as well as its maintenance until March 2022, were funded by the Grants-in-Aid for Scientific Research provided by the Japan Society for the Promotion of Science (Project Number: 18KK0350, Principal Investigator: Keiichi Kubo).
+The works for the further data collection since April 2022 and the maintenance of the database are managed by Goran Šimić.
 We would like to express our gratitude for the generous financial assistance to our research activities.

 Please cite the database as follows: Goran Šimić, "War Crimes Trials Database", www.warcrimesdatabase.net.